fb-pixel

 Is talent the same as practice?

-Does this mean practice is less important?
+Does this mean practice is less important than talent?

 Why do musicians argue so much about talent?